Terracotta-OSS/terracotta-core/terracotta-kit/src/assemble/README.txt

  Included in this kit are the following:
    README.txt -- This file
-   server -- Directory containing libraries, executables, and other supporting files for the Terracotta Server plugins -- Directory containing libraries for the applications installed in the server client -- Directory containing the runtime libraries for clients connecting to the Terracotta Server Array legal -- Directory containing the licenses associated with this distribution
+   server -- Directory containing libraries, executables, and other supporting files for the Terracotta Server └─plugins -- Directory containing libraries for the applications installed in the server client -- Directory containing the runtime libraries for clients connecting to the Terracotta Server Array legal -- Directory containing the licenses associated with this distribution